filamentgroup/Overthrow/README.md

 	<div id="foo" class="overthrow">Content goes here!</div>

-In browsers that Overthrow deems capable of scrolling overflow content (_either natively, or using its touch polyfill_), it will add a class of `overflow` to the `html` element.
+In browsers that Overthrow deems capable of scrolling overflow content (_either natively, or using its touch polyfill_), it will add a class of `overthrow-enabled` to the `html` element.
 Add the following CSS to your stylesheet somewhere, enabling overflow on all elements in your document that have an `overthrow` class.

     /* Overthrow CSS:
-	   Enable overflow: auto on elements with overthrow class when html element has overthrow class too */ .overthrow .overthrow {
+	   Enable overflow: auto on elements with overthrow class when html element has overthrow class too */ .overthrow-enabled .overthrow {
         overflow: auto;
         -webkit-overflow-scrolling: touch;
     }

 That's it.
 Design away!
 Any time you want to set dimensions on an element to use overflow scrolling, just be sure to key off that `overthrow` class on the HTML element, and `overflow: auto` will apply.

-    .overthrow #foo.overthrow {
+    .overthrow-enabled #foo {
         height: 280px;
     }